wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

     $ git clone http://github.com/wdenton/c4lj-dentographs
     $ cd c4lj-dentographs

 The last step is to set your R working directory to this same `c4lj-dentographs` directory.
-Either run R at the command line in that directory, or if you're using RStudio use Tools > Set Working Directory in the menu bar.
+Either run R at the command line in that directory, or in RStudio use Tools > Set Working Directory in the menu bar.
+(If you use RStudio, use its Export button to save images instead of the savePlot command in the code below.)

 ### Getting data files of call numbers